hedi0/Smart_DustBin/README.md

-ts when moves | Voltage sooff | Measure actu
+ts when moves | Voltage soo
-| Servo jitt